+Good question.
+The correct way to refer to the infamous spirit of the British Isles is not always as clear as the contents of your favorite bottle.
 Rest assured, the spelling of both whisky and whiskey are correct.
-The distinction depends on where the product is made.
+The distinction depends upon where the product is made.

 As we all know, American’s are rebellious.
 Mavericks, even.
 So much so that some US distilleries continue to include an ‘e’ in their whisky as a nod to their more traditional roots.